shirleyskey/my_favorite_music/nina_simone.md

 ## I put a Spell on you - Nina Simone
-I put a spell on you because you're mine

-You better stop the things that you do

-I ain't lyin', no, I ain't lyin'

-I just can't stand it babe

-The way you're always runnin' 'round

-I just can't stand it, the way you always put me down

-I put a spell on you because you're mine

-I put a spell on you because you're mine

-You better stop the things that you do

-I ain't lyin', no, I ain't lyin'

-I just can't stand it babe

-The way you're always runnin' 'round

-I just can't stand it, the way you always put me down

-I put a spell on you because you're mine

-I put a spell on you.
 I put a spell on you

-I put a spell on you.
+Because you're mine

+You better stop the things you do

+I tell you, I ain't lying

+I ain't lying

+You know I can't stand it

+You're running around

+You know better daddy

+I can't stand it 'cause you put me down

+Oh, no

 I put a spell on you

+Because you're mine

+You know I love you

+I love you

+I love you

+I love you anyhow

+And I don't care

+If you don't want me

+I'm yours right now

+I put a spell on you

+Because you're mine

+You know I can't stand it

+You're running around

+You know better daddy

+I can't stand it 'cause you put me down

+Ooh-hoo-ooh

+I put a spell on you

+Because you're mine

+Because you're mine

+Because you're mine

+Oh

+Yeah

 ## Pastel Blues - Nina Simone